At a Glance

 Caesars Palace Review

 The opulent entrance, fountains, Roman statuary, bas-reliefs, and roaming centurions all add up to the iconic, over-the-top Las Vegas hotel.
-Here you can get your picture taken with Caesar, Cleopatra, and the centurion guard; find the full-size reproduction of Michelangelo's David; or amble along Roman streetscapes in the Forum Shops to see the robotic Fall of Atlantis show.
+Here you can get your picture taken with Caesar, Cleopatra, and the centurion guard; find the full-size reproduction of Michelangelo's David; or amble along Roman streetscapes in the Forum Shops to see replicas of iconic fountains from Italy.
 Caesars was one of the first properties in town to create rooms so lavish that guests might actually want to spend time in them; today the rooms are as sumptuous as any on the Strip.
 For $70 to $100 or more per night, guests can book a Deluxe Room in the Octavius or Augustus towers; these rooms have marble-and-brass bathrooms with oversize whirlpool tubs.
-Another option: Rooms in the (underwhelming) Nobu Hotel, a Japanese-themed hotel-within-a-hotel that opened in early 2013.
+If you're a real big-spender (think five figures a night), book a Villa; these house-like hideaways were designed for whales but were opened for public bookings in early 2014.
+Another option: Rooms in the Nobu Hotel, a Japanese-themed hotel-within-a-hotel that opened in early 2013.
 The second floor of the Augustus Tower features Qua Baths & Spa and Guy Savoy, the famous French chef's first restaurant outside Paris.

 The shopping: Caesars has some of the best shopping of any Vegas casino resort, with more than 160 stores at the Forum and Appian Way shops.